-Every Saturday we will be posting pictures on our facebook page of plants with animal-like features.
+Every Saturday we will be posting pictures on our facebook page (external link) of plants with animal-like features.
 Have fun tracking them down in the Gardens.
 If you see anything special take a picture and post it!

 So named for it's fluffy lilac-coloured 'tail'.

 The closest you'll get to a real squirrel in Christchurch.